Personal Assistant Certification and Diploma Programs

 Associate of Applied Science in Administrative Support Technology

-This 2-year, 4-semester program is intended to fulfill the demand for individuals who can perform office duties competently and without direct supervision.
+Associate's degree programs in administrative support fulfill the demand for individuals who can perform office duties competently and without direct supervision.
 In the administrative support technology program, individuals take courses that survey and define the duties of administrative or personal assistants.
-Upon graduation, students could be prepared to pursue full-time employment.
+Students also take general education courses like composition, mathematics and physical education as part of the degree program.
+Subject-specific credits can often be transferred toward bachelor's degree.
+Courses studies in this program may include:

 - Editing and proofreading